VOLTTRON/volttron/examples/configurations/drivers/README.rst

-Master Driver Configuration Examples
+Platform Driver Configuration Examples
 ====================================

-This directory contains a complete set of example configurations for the master driver agent.
+This directory contains a complete set of example configurations for the platform driver agent.

 All configurations have been used with real devices on a test network.
 Most files will have to be adapted to your network and devices.